CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Results of audits and data protection checks
 * Security incident reports
 * Reports on past successes and information security process issues Management should be kept regularly informed by the IS management team of the outcome of the reviews and the status of the IS process.
-Here, problems, achievements and opportunities for improvement should be pointed out.A management report should be short and concise.
+Here, problems, achievements and opportunities for improvement should be pointed out.
+A management report should be short and concise.
 The following points may be relevant depending on the current situation.
 However, not all should be considered simultaneously in an information security management report so as not to overload it.
 It is therefore worth thinking about

 * to what extent the requirements of the security concept are already covered in the company or in the authority,
 * where there are still gaps - and thus residual risks -